ODonnchadha/fluentvalidation-fundamentals/README.md

 - INTRODUCTION:
   - It is important to have the correct mental model around the subject.
+  - Validation: The process of ensuring that some data is correct.

 - VALIDATING INPUT WITH FLUENTVALIDATION:
 - DIVING DEEPER INTO FLUENTVALIDATION: